MPoL-dev/MPoL/docs/ci-tutorials/loose-visibilities.md

 ```{margin} Simplified likelihood function
 You can use this form of $\ln \mathcal{L}(\boldsymbol{V} |\,\boldsymbol{\theta} )$ in any situation where you are doing parameter inference, care about the uncertainties on your parameters (e.g., an MCMC fit), but are keeping $\sigma_i$ values fixed.
 ```
-Many times, we will be working in situations where the $\sigma_i$ values of the dataset are assumed to be constant and we do not care about the absolute value of $\mathcal{L}(\boldsymbol{V}|\,\boldsymbol{\theta})$ but only its relative value as a function of $\boldsymbol{\theta}$ (for example, as with posterior inference using MCMC).
+Many times, we will be working in situations where the $\sigma_i$ values of the dataset are assumed to be constant.
 In these situations, we can further reduce the log likelihood function to a proportionality

 $$
 \ln \mathcal{L}(\boldsymbol{V}|\,\boldsymbol{\theta}) \propto - \frac{1}{2} \chi^2(\boldsymbol{V}|\,\boldsymbol{\theta}) .
 $$

-If the same image-plane model values are the same, then the value of the likelihood calculation should be the same whether we use the {class}`mpol.fourier.NuFFT` to produce loose visibilities or we use the {class}`mpol.fourier.FourierCube` to compute gridded visibilities.

-We'll test that now.
+Though it's common to talk about likelihood functions as "the probability of the data" given model parameters, especially in a Bayesian context, the overall normalization of the likelihood function on its own [is not defined](https://hea-www.harvard.edu/AstroStat/aas227_2016/lecture1_Robinson.pdf).
+This means that the value of the likelihood function (and component parts, like $\chi^2$) can and will be different if the dataset has been binned, even though we might be using exactly the same model.
+This isn't a problem, though, because the important thing is that, regardless of normalization, the likelihood function will convey the same information (mean and uncertainty) about the model parameters, because this depends on the shape of $\mathcal{L}$ as a function of $\boldsymbol{\theta}$.

+In a Bayesian context, the normalization of the posterior distribution is typically called the "Bayesian evidence."
+In evaluating this evidence, any normalization constant for the likelihood function would cancel out (e.g., see Equations 10 & 11 of [Hogg 2011](https://arxiv.org/abs/1205.4446)).

+Now we'll evaluate the likelihood function using both the loose visibilities produced using the {class}`mpol.fourier.NuFFT` and the gridded visibilities produced using the {class}`mpol.fourier.FourierCube`.

 ### "Loose" visibility log likelihood